-Strategic Goals 2010 - 13 This paper supports the achievement Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: □ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment □ To improve our delivery of safe and high quality patient care using all available pathways □ To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks: ☐ There is a risk that we fail to effective There is a risk that we fail to effectively fulfil care/safety responsibilities
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper supports the mitigation of the following strategic risks:

+There is a risk that we fail to effectively fulfil care/safety responsibilities

-There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities H There is a risk that we are unable to match infancial resources with phonties There is a risk that our strategic direction and pace of innovation to achieve this are compromised Ĺ NHS Constitution This paper supports the following principles that guide the NHS: 1.
-The NHS provides a comprehensive service, available to all 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay 3.
-The NHS aspires to the highest standards of excellence and professionalism 4.
-NHS services must reflect the needs and preferences of patients, their families and their carers Ш 5.
-The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population Ш 6.
-The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-7. The NHS is accountable to the public, communities and patients that it serves. Ш 7.
-The Ni to is accountable to the public, communities and patients that it serves. Ī Equality Impact Assessment Has an Equality Impact Assessment been carried out?
-Yes No Key issues from the assessment:
+There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: The NHS provides a comprehensive service, available to all Access to NHS services is based on clinical need, not an individual's ability to pay The NHS aspires to the highest standards of excellence and professionalism NHS services must reflect the needs and preferences of patients, their families and their carers The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
+The NHS is accountable to the public, communities and patients that it serves.
+Equality Impact Assessment Has an Equality Impact Assessment been carried out?
+Yes No Key issues from the assessment: L

+Document Title: Chief Executive's Report

+Report Author(s): SMG for Peter Bradley

+Lead Director: CEO

+Contact Details:

-Document Title: Chief Executive's Report Report Author(s): SMG for Peter Bradley Lead Director: CEO Contact Details: Why is this coming to the Trust Board?
-For information and noting This paper has been previously presented to: □ Strategy Review and Planning Committee □ Senior Management Group □ Quality Committee □ Audit Committee □ Clinical Quality Safety and Effectiveness Committee □ Risk Compliance and Assurance Group □ Learning from Experience Group □ Other Recommendation for the Trust Board: To note the report Executive Summary LAS has been successful in te NHS Pathways training provide ndering to Connecting for Health to become an authorised er.
-Performance Accelerator softw mance indicators have now been activated on the vare which will allow improved monitoring once brought fully allenges are being worked through CAT A performance remains a above 75% but is below the projection for this quarter
+Why is this coming to the Trust Board?
+For information and noting

+This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other

+Recommendation for the Trust Board: To note the report

+Executive Summary

-- CAT A incident demand exceeds expected growth - Discussions with staff side on rest breaks are being concluded ahead of implementing changes in July / August - Resources other that A&E staff including CTA, NHSD & Urgent Care have seen a rise in calls dealt with. - Overtime spend is nearly 40% lower than this month last year
+- LAS has been successful in tendering to Connecting for Health to become an authorised NHS Pathways training provider. - The Balance Scorecard Performance indicators have now been activated on the Performance Accelerator software which will allow improved monitoring once brought fully on line.
+Some data loading challenges are being worked through - CAT A performance remains above 75% but is below the projection for this quarter - CAT A incident demand exceeds expected growth - Discussions with staff side on rest breaks are being concluded ahead of implementing changes in July / August - Resources other that A&E staff including CTA, NHSD & Urgent Care have seen a rise in calls dealt with. - Overtime spend is nearly 40% lower than this month last year